turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Denouemnt,
 Resolution,

-## How to Apply these Elements to Your Story
-These elements are present in your story as well.
-You are the main character, the hero, undergoing challenges, experiencing a journey, and revealing the narrative thread through your own theme.

 ## There are 3 main questions to help us understand our own stories and our character arcs:

-Who are you? (as a developer, a teammate, a worker, a career changer) Why are you here?
+* 1. Who are you? (as a developer, a teammate, a worker, a career changer)
+* 2. Why are you here?
 (Why software development?
 Why now?
 Consider both your background but also what drives you to be in this field)
-What's next?
+* 3. What's next?
 (Where do you see yourself going in this career?)

-[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-## Section 3:  How to Tell Your Story
 Telling the story of your professional transition into software development helps others understand your motives, character, and capacity to reach the goals that you've set for yourself.
 In short, your story makes others believe in you.

 Your story is one of transition.
 These stories are inherently interesting as they have all the elements of a classic story, and most importantly, they have the important elements of change, conflict, and tension around the transition.
 Where are you going?
 What will happen next?
 It's so exciting for the listener!
 But it also depends on how you tell that story.